-It starts with an ancho sauce for the beans.
+It starts with a sauce made with ancho chile for the beans.
 Save 3 tablespoons of the ancho sauce for the masa, and add the rest to the beans.
 “Ancho” glad we’re using these.
 LOL!
 My mom used to make these ancho beans and serve them with chips as a dip.
 Sooooo yummy.

 Disclosure: This post contains affiliate links.

 Soak the corn husks then apply a thin layer of masa.
 Then add about a tablespoon of the ancho beans to the center of the masa layer.

 Fold the other side in.

 Fold the peak of the triangle in, and set aside.
 Repeat until done… or exhausted.
 Whichever comes first. 🙂

 To a large pot or steamer, add all the tamales and water.
 Cook for 2 hours.
 Check for water after 1 hour.
 Add more water if needed.

 I usually turn the heat off and let the tamales sit in the pot for 10-15 minutes.
 You can’t rush a good thing.
 Take one of the tamales out and let it cool slightly.
 Your Northern Style Bean Tamales, or Tamales de Frijol Norteños, are ready when the masa pulls away from the husk easily.
 Enjoy!